openartcoded/doc/src/installation/index.md

 ## Prerequisites

-You need at least `git`, `docker` and `docker-compose` installed on your machine to run the whole stack.
+You need at least `git`, `docker` and `docker compose` installed on your machine to run the whole stack.

 Additionally, if you want to develop in one of the components, you will need to have installed: